St. Xavier's College, Kolkata: History

-1985 Indian postage stamp dedicated to the St. Xavier's College, Kolkata.
+1985 Indian postage stamp commemorating St. Xavier's College, Kolkata.

 The college was founded in 1860 by the Jesuits, an all-male Catholic religious order formed by Saint Ignatius of Loyola.
-The college is named after Francis Xavier, the 16th century Spanish Jesuit saint.
-The founder of the college was Father Henri Depelchin, SJ.
-He oversaw most of the ground work, during the foundation years.
-The college's coat of arms has remained the same, since it was undertaken in 1905.
+The college is named after Francis Xavier, the 16th-century Spanish Jesuit saint.
+The college was founded by Father Henri Depelchin, SJ.
+He oversaw most of the groundwork during the foundation years.
+The college's coat of arms has remained the same since it was adopted in 1905.

 Sans Souci theatre

 Before 1843, the Sans Souci theatre was located at 30 Park Street (now Mother Teresa Sarani, Kolkata-700016).
-In that year a fire broke out, leaving nothing but ashes.
+In that year a fire broke out, totally destroying the building.
 The site was later bought by seven Jesuits, who had arrived from Belgium.
-It is here that the present day campus stands tall.
+The present day campus occupies the site.

 Foundation years

-The present 30, Park Street address where the college is situated, is an amalgamation of numbers 10 and 11, Park Street.
-Premise number 11, was bought for Rs 45,000.00, by Fr.
+The present 30 Park Street address where the college is situated, combines premises numbered 10 and 11, Park Street.
+Premise number 11, was bought for ₹45,000, by Fr.
 Depelchen.
-These funds were made possible with the generous donations of the Anglo-Indians and with help from the home province of Belgium.
-Park Street is located in the heart of Kolkata and is a landmark street in the city, a melting pot of its diverse cultural, culinary, social and intellectual milieu.
+These funds were made possible with the generous donations of the Anglo-Indians and with assistance from the Jesuit province in Belgium.